-Despite the reported successes of our computational approaches, there are still aspects of human behavior in the current visual concept learning experiments not fully accounted for by our models.
+There are also aspects of human behavior in the current visual concept learning experiments not accounted for by our models.
 First, we observe a divergence of behavioral patterns between the categorization task and the generation task, which lead to distinct MAP values for a subset of the free grammar parameters fitted separately on the two tasks (Fig. 18).
 Model performance suffers when parameter values were transferred from one task to another, leading to a decline in average per-token log-likelihood for Experiment 2.
 One possible driving forces of this divergence is the set of inductive biases unique to the generative task.
 For example, both complete-the-pattern biases are only found when participants are asked to generate their own novel alien figures (see Appendix E.1 for illustrations).
 There are multiple possible explanations for differences between classification and generation: one possibility is that generative tasks elicit richer behavior from participants that reveal additional assumptions; another possibility is that participants engage in additional reasoning about what makes a particularly "good example" of the concept rather than a random example, or what particular example the experimenter may be looking for.
 GNS, through its generative neural network components, could potentially provide the modeling power to capture these additional factors, although more work is needed to develop a complete theoretical account of the differences between categorization and generation behaviors.

 We also found intriguing preliminary evidence that participants are sensitive to certain visual 'motifs' that the Bayesian program induction model is blind to.
 In particular, people seem to be more visually attuned to compositions of shape primitives that are more symmetric and have smoother contours, and more easily perceived as gestalt entities than other randomly generated compositions (see an example in Appendix E.2).
-Although not observed directly in our particular stimuli, certain motifs may also be particularly salient because of their connection with background knowledge (Murphy, 2002); for instance, observing exemplars with a shape that, by happenstance, resembles a fish's silhouette would likely influence participant judgements.
+Although not observed directly in our particular stimuli, certain motifs may also be particularly salient because of their connection with background knowledge (Murphy, 2002); for instance, observing exemplars with a shape that, by happenstance, resembles a fish's silhouette would likely influence participant judgments.
+The nameability of certain familiar visual forms such as "diamond" or "hexagon" might also enhance the learnability of novel concepts as language can facilitate learning by efficiently relating new information to existing knowledge (Lupyan & Bergen, 2016; Lupyan & Clark, 2015).
 The Bayesian program induction model is not well-equipped to account for these potential factors, as they are not evident from a concepts symbolic structure description.
-GNS, on the other hand, could in principle learn these factors via its neural network components, using either visual pre-training or large amounts of human behavior to acquire aspects of background knowledge.
-More computational work is needed to demonstrate this possibility and more empirical work is needed to understand the degree to which outside visual factors drive human generalization behavior.
+It is possible that extensions of the current model either through a more expansive set of geometric primitives, or through learning and caching sub-level programs that produce shape primitives that have smooth contours and canonical forms (Dehaene, Fosca, Lakretz, Planton, & Sablé-Meyer, 2022), could help uncover favorable spatial arrangements and local geometry that echo the sensitivity to visual motifs observed in the data.
+Alternatively, GNS could in principle learn these factors via its neural network components, using either visual pre-training or large amounts of human behavior to acquire aspects of background knowledge.
+More computational work is needed to demonstrate these possibilities and more empirical work is needed to understand the details of how background knowledge can drive human behavior in compositional tasks.